Learn. Grow. Serve.

 AUG/SEPT

-Orientation (End of August)
+• Orientation (End of August)

 • IDS100 Christian Faith and Practice I

-• Expect FT ministry volunteer hours
+• Expect FT ministry service hours

 OCTOBER